loot/loot/docs/app/usage/groups_editor.rst

 The graph can be zoomed in and out of using your mouse's scroll wheel.
-Left-clicking and dragging an empty space will move the whole graph, while left-clicking a and dragging a node will move it.
+Left-clicking and dragging an empty space will move the whole graph, while left-clicking and dragging a node will move it.
 Multiple nodes can also be selected by left-clicking with the Ctrl key held down, then dragging the box that appears over the nodes to select.
 The selected nodes can then be dragged around together.